snehguptafr/snehguptafr/README.md

 I’m Sneh, your friendly neighborhood CS nerd.

-I’m interested in coding, swimming, and speedcubing(my PB is 15.xx secs hehe).
+I’m interested in coding, swimming, gen-z memes and speedcubing(my PB is 15.xx secs hehe).

-I like gen-z memes too! *Frog in the supermarket, what will he buy?*
+> *frog in the supermarket, what will he buy*

 Here’s a list on what I’m upto rn: